 Custom content streams

-One of my favorite features is Custom Streams, which also have a major impact on how well our CTAs perform.
+One of my favorite features is Marketing Streams, which also have a major impact on how well our CTAs perform.
 They’re highly targeted content streams about a topic, buyer persona, campaign, event, or anything else you can think of.
 So, we can cherry-pick specific pieces of content and put them in one place that is tailored to a specific audience.

 One example is the “Everything HubSpot” Stream which contains select pieces of content that we created when we first announced our HubSpot integration.
 This includes blogs, eBooks, and videos all about HubSpot.
 Most of the time, we didn’t talk about the integration itself, but simply talked about HubSpot from the perspective of a user.